bittrance/home-assignment/frequency-distribution/README.md

   expensive and we are unlikely to get all the way to O(N), and
 - the frequency table will stay reasonably small.

+Two implementations to return unique elements in falling order of frequency:
+- frequency_naive: straight-forward dict-based version, roughly O(nlogn) + O(n)
+- frequency_charonly: optimized for 9-bit char sequences and should in theory be close to O(n); alas, the cost of ord() is such that it tends to lose to naive implementation.

+In order to run tests and profiling, please run `make-random-gorp.sh` first to create a large pile of random characters.

 Profiling run:
 ```
 $ uname -a